 Apple's website no longer offers the iPhone XS or XS Max, both of which were launched just a year ago.

-Apples decided to keep iPhone 8 in its current inventory despite it being older model than iPhone XS and XS Max.
+Apples decided to keep iPhone 8 in its current inventory despite it being an older model than iPhone XS and XS Max.

 Since the death of Apples founder and chief architect of most of the revolutionary models of iPhone, the company has been practically struggling to create the same kind of excitement among its users.
-At the time of his death it was widely rumoured that almost 4 new models which Steve jobs was working on are in pipeline and Apple has few years of innovative models to launch even after his death.
-That probably was right because in 2016 when iPhone 7 was release, Apple made some decisions which really damaged Apples reputation as the market leader.
-In 2016, Apple announced its iPhone 7 which was suppose to creating a lot of excitement but rather than creating excitement, the mobile phone became the most controversial iPhones of all time as people had to use same port for both charging and headphones.
-It wasn’t perceived positively by iPhone users and should have been dropped in every model after that but Apple decided to keep it as a single port smart phone.
-Apple does not share its units sold data anymore but according to one report the sales of Apple mobile phones since 2016 are declining year on year.
+At the time of his death, it was widely rumoured that almost 4 new models which Steve jobs were working on are in pipeline and Apple has few years of innovative models to launch even after his death.
+That probably was right because in 2016 when iPhone 7 was released, Apple made some decisions which really damaged Apples reputation as the market leader.
+In 2016, Apple announced its iPhone 7 which was supposed to creating a lot of excitement but rather than creating excitement, the mobile phone became the most controversial iPhones of all time as people had to use the same port for both charging and headphones.
+It wasn’t perceived positively by iPhone users and should have been dropped in every model after that but Apple decided to keep it as a single port smartphone.
+Apple does not share its units sold data anymore but according to one report, the sales of Apple mobile phones since 2016 are declining year on year.
 For instance, during the fourth quarter of 2018, global iPhone sales hit 64.5 million units, earning Apple 15.8% market share during the period.
 That was down from 73.2 million-unit sales and 17.9% market share during the fourth quarter of 2017, according to Gartner.

-According to our research the demand of iPhone 7 and models below that has declined significantly which has pressed the selling price of iPhone 7 and models below that.
-So if you have an iPhone 7, it would be a good idea to sell it now rather than waiting any longer as the price will drop more in next coming months.
+According to our research, the demand of iPhone 7 and models below that has declined significantly which has pressed the selling price of iPhone 7 and models below that.
+So if you have an iPhone 7, it would be a good idea to sell it now rather than waiting any longer as the price will drop more in the next coming months.